-1st offense-Phone will be turned into Office D prior to homeroom and will be returned to student after 9th period.

-2nd offense-Phone will be turned into Office D prior to homeroom and will be returned to student after 9th period.

-3rd offense-Parent/Guardian required to pick up the phone from the administration.
+- 1st offense-Phone will be turned into Office D prior to homeroom for 3 consecutive days and will be returned to student after 9th period - 2nd offense-Phone will turned into Office D prior to homeroom for 5 consecutive days and will be returned to student after 9th period. - 3rd offense-Parent/Guardian required to pick up the phone from the administration.